apache/nuttx/boards/risc-v/rv32m1/rv32m1-vega/README.txt

   This configuration is a variant of the NSH configuration used for demonstrating ITCM.
 When ITCM is selected, RI5CY Exception Vectors and Interrupt Service Routines are placed in ITCM.
-Performance can be calculated by getprime, and you might find it deteriorated a litte ironically.
+Performance can be calculated by getprime, and you might find it deteriorated a little ironically.
 The drawback may be caused by long jump frequently between ITCM and flash.
 Besides, an instr- uction cache is enabled always after RI5CY resets, and amelioration could not be achieved with even ITCM enabled.
-  What if codes fullfill the 64KB ITCM ?
+  What if codes fulfill the 64KB ITCM ?